Boundary value problems and Hardy spaces for elliptic systems with block structure

 So far, \eqref{eq: Holder-dir IPP} holds for any $t>0$ and any $R>0$.
 We let now $k\geq 2$, set $R \coloneqq (1 \vee t)k$ and integrate in $t$ to obtain

 where $c_n$ only depends on $n$.
 We also used that the terms with $\eta$ vanish on $2Q$ and interchanged the sum with the integral in $x$ using the monotone convergence theorem.

 The sums in $j$ are of $\Phi$-type and when using the bounds from Step~2 for such sums only on ${}^c(2Q)$, we can allow $j=1$ and pick up the same behavior in $t$.
-Indeed, on the right-hand side of \eqref{eq: Holder-dir 3} we would only get the second term when $j=1$.
+Indeed, on the right-hand side of \eqref{eq: Holder-dir 3} we would only get the second term when $j=1$, so that we do not need \eqref{eq: Holder-dir 3bis}.
 It follows that